2026 Celebrating the Success of Women in STEM Symposium: Breaking Barriers, Building our Future (TRN4-E48)

 Mamadou Diop

-Medical Biophysics Undergraduate Chair and Associate Professor, Western University
+Medical Biophysics Undergraduate Chair, Western University

 Cécile Siewe